Aamir

 Album

 • Although the first film he had signed was "Dev.D" (2009), this was composer Amit Trivedi's first Hindi film release.
 "Dev.D" was delayed and came out only after this film.
-This was also lyricist Amitabh Bhattacharya's debut film and the beginning of a very successful partnership between them.[1]
+This was also lyricist Amitabh Bhattacharya's official debut and the beginning of a very successful partnership between them.[1]

 • This film was remade in Tamil as "Aal" (2014).